Beach, Family, Malaysia, Singapore Weekends

 I am so glad I gave Desaru another chance!
 Read on to find out how my trip went.
 Spoiler alert: It was amazing!

-Packing and Travel Check List for Desaru Coast
+Travel and Packing Check List for Desaru Coast

 Here are a few items you want to prepare for your visit to Desaru Coast: